-Taking screenshots is the most effective way to do step-by-step tutorials, facilitate troubleshooting, or simply document what you have on your screen.
-There are many ways to take screenshots on Mac, depending on how much and which part of the screen you want to capture.
+Screenshots are an effective way to create step-by-step tutorials, troubleshoot problems, or document what’s on your screen.
+There are several ways to take screenshots on a Mac, depending on what you want to capture and how much of it you want to include.

 Here are the shortcuts to take screenshots on a Mac:

 - Press Command + Shift + 3 to capture the entire screen.

 - Hold Shift + Command + 4, then press the space bar to capture a window.

 - Press Shift + Command + 4 to capture a selected area of the screen.